tnc-ca-geo/animl-ml/api/mirav2/README.md

 ## Install and run `torch-model-archiver` to generate .mar file

-Full documentation for creating a torchserve model archive (.mar) file can be found [here](docs here: https://github.com/pytorch/serve/tree/master/model-archiver#creating-a-model-archive).
+Full documentation for creating a torchserve model archive (.mar) file can be found [here](https://github.com/pytorch/serve/tree/master/model-archiver#creating-a-model-archive).

-Note: because we want to crop images to their respective bounding boxes and resize them to match the resizing and transformations that were performed during training, we created a [custom handler](https://github.com/pytorch/serve/blob/master/docs/custom_service.md#custom-handlers).
-However, if you are trying to follow these steps to deploy a different image classifier and don't need to do any pre-processing, passing in one of the [default handlers](https://github.com/pytorch/serve/blob/master/docs/default_handlers.md) (i.e. ` --handler image_classifier`) to the `torch-model-archiver` works fine too.
+> **NOTE:** because we want to crop images to their respective bounding boxes and resize them to match the resizing and transformations that were performed during training, we created a [custom handler](https://github.com/pytorch/serve/blob/master/docs/custom_service.md#custom-handlers).
+However, if you are trying to follow these steps to deploy a different image classifier and don't need to do any pre-processing, passing in one of the [default handlers](https://github.com/pytorch/serve/blob/master/docs/default_handlers.md) (i.e. ` --handler image_classifier`) to the `torch-model-archiver` works fine as an alternative.

-Run
+Run:
 ```bash
 pip install torch-model-archiver
 ```

-then
+to install dependencies, then the following to create the archive:
 ```bash
 torch-model-archiver --model-name mira --version 2.0.0 --serialized-file model-weights/mira_compiled_cpu.pt --extra-files index_to_name.json --handler mirav2_handler.py
 mv mira.mar model_store/mira.mar